A Brief History of U.S. Foreign Aid

 - In 2014, following years of accusations of election corruption in Georgia, USAID sent targeted political development aid to local organizations there to train and deploy election monitors.

-In 2017, the United States spent an estimated $50 billion on foreign aid, or roughly 1.2 percent of the federal budget.
-Hundreds of countries received some form of U.S. foreign aid in 2017; a handful of them stand out as the biggest recipients: countries in the Middle East, global counterterrorism partners, and countries with critical global health needs.
+In 2020, the United States spent an estimated $33 billion on foreign aid—less than 1 percent of the federal budget.
+Dozens of countries typically receive some form of U.S. foreign aid; a handful of them stand out as the biggest recipients: countries in the Middle East, global counterterrorism partners, and countries with critical global health needs.

 Does foreign aid work?